How to Paint Bathroom Countertops

 - Clear-drying latex polyurethane

-1. Begin by sanding the surface with fine-grade sandpaper to lightly scuff away the gloss, not sand away the color.
-Wipe clean.
-Next, lightly roll on a coat of primer for nonporous surfaces, such as Kilz.
-When it is dry, roll on a base coat of latex paint.
-Use a roller to avoid brush strokes in your finish.
+Begin by sanding the surface with fine-grade sandpaper to lightly scuff away the gloss, being careful not to sand away the color.
+Wipe clean, then lightly roll on a coat of primer for nonporous surfaces.
+When the primer is dry, roll on a base coat of latex paint.
+Use a roller to avoid brushstrokes in your finish.

-4. Don't attempt to paint over scratched or water-damaged melamine -- those surfaces should be replaced.
+*Tip: Don't attempt to paint over scratched or water-damaged melamine—those surfaces should be replaced.